ythecombinator/happy-valentines/README.md

 ## Usage

-> Send this project to whom you **love** and as soon as the person installs and runs, it will wish that special person a *happy Valentine's Day*.
+> Send this project to whom you **love** and as soon as the person installs and runs, it will wish that special person a *Happy Valentine's Day*.

 ### Node